hkennyv/aoc/day02/README.md

 2-9 c: ccccccccc is invalid: both position 2 and position 9 contain c.
 ```

-How many passwords are valid according to the new interpretation of the policies?
+How many passwords are valid according to the new interpretation of the policies?o

+Your puzzle answer was 562.